Skip to main content

 Frequently Asked Questions

 The median household income in West Virginia is $57,917, with a per capita income of $32,949.
-11.9% of the population lives below the poverty level.
+11.9% of the population lives below the federal poverty level.

-Data from the American Community Survey (ACS) 5-Year estimates.
-The ACS surveys approximately 3.5 million households annually.
+Demographic data from the American Community Survey (ACS) 5-Year estimates.
+Birth statistics from the CDC National Vital Statistics System via Data Commons.
+California does not report marital status on birth certificates.
 Percentages may not total 100% due to rounding.

 States Similar to West Virginia